 - print/analogue data resources

 - popular magazines such as Maclean's, Time, or National Geographic

 The University of Ottawa Library will consider accepting donations of gifts in kind according to the following criteria:

-Tax receipts, for the fair market value of items retained, will only be issued for gifts that have a minimum value of $100, but will not necessarily follow in the same year as the donation is made.
+Tax receipts, for the fair market value of items retained, will only be issued for gifts that have a minimum value of $500 (per item) and will not necessarily be produced in the same year as the donation is made.
 The donor agrees to accept the evaluation done by the University.
 If the value of a single item in a donation exceeds $1,000, the donor agrees to pay the cost of an external evaluation.
 Donations of research materials purchased through a research grant do not qualify for a tax receipt.

 Collections from University departments and faculties are not automatically accepted, but need to meet the above selection criteria.
 For substantial collections, the department or faculty may be asked to bear cost of cataloguing and processing any material added to the collection.
 This would be discussed and negotiated before the gift is accepted for the collection.

-The donor assumes the costs of transporting to the University any accepted gifts that are located outside of the National Capital region.
+The donor assumes the costs of transporting to the University any accepted gifts.

 To ensure a shared understanding of “good physical condition”, this addendum provides additional guidance.

 The primary goal is to ensure that the Library accepts items in good physical condition that will not jeopardize the health and safety of staff and users, and does not open the possibility of contamination of the existing collection.

 The secondary goal is to provide guidelines to processing and cataloguing staff so that they know when to question the addition of items to the collection, and not process items for health and safety reasons.